Johanna Leggatt | May 2020

 The first step to protecting mental health is being able to recognise when stress is taking over.

-“You may feel on edge, on the verge of tears, or angry,” Bond explains.
+“You may feel on edge, on the verge of tears, or angry,” Bond says.

 Be attuned to any changes in thinking, behaviour or feelings that are personally unusual and last more than a few days, she adds.